mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Where is Annu?"

-Fanla and Setre paused, puzzled at the question, but Boon raised her head to look in a specific direction and let out two "woop" sounds.
+Fanla and Setre paused, puzzled at the question, but Boon raised her head to look into the dark.
 A silhouette with soft blue eyes slowly appeared behind Setre, still bound with a rope leading to Setre.
 Thi was safe for now.

 Setre leaned in close and asked me loud enough to hear, "Who did this?"